javascripter/react-native-web-log-box/README.md

 }
 ```

-LogBox is only used for development, so LogBox will be replaced with stub implementation and have no effect on production bundles.
+LogBox is designed with tree-shaking in mind and will be erased on production builds.

 For general information on React Native's LogBox, please refer to [API documentation](https://reactnative.dev/docs/debugging#logbox).